jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 (8) Nothing in this section or in section 55, 118, or 355 authorises the Crown to recover any particular cost more than once.

 ### 399 Immigration levy
-(1) Any regulations made under section 400 may provide for the imposition and collection of an immigration levy on applicants for a visa.
+(1) Regulations made under section 400 may provide for the imposition and collection of an immigration levy on the following persons:
+  (a) applicants for a visa:
+  (b) employers who hold, or have applied for, permission to employ migrants who are (or who, on grant of the employer’s application, could be) temporary entry class work visa holders:
+  (c) education providers that are signatory providers (within the meaning of section 10 of the Education and Training Act 2020) that provide education to international fee-paying students:
+  (d) any persons by whom a fee or charge is payable under regulations made under sections 393 and 400 of this Act.
 (2) The purpose of the levy is to fund, or contribute to the funding of,— (a) the provision of programmes intended to assist the successful settlement of migrants or categories of migrants; and (b) the carrying out of research into settlement issues and the impacts of immigration; and